grajh/const2grad/README.md

 # const2grad
-Seismological python tool for converting constant velocity model to gradient velocity model.
+Seismological Python tool for converting constant-layer velocity model (e.g. from VELEST) to gradient velocity model required for SIMULPS or any other purpose.

+Dependencies:

+    * Matplotlib
+    * NumPy